chainbound/bolt/README.md

 - [Just](https://github.com/casey/just) installed
 - [Kurtosis CLI](https://docs.kurtosis.com/install/) installed
 - [Foundry](https://book.getfoundry.sh/getting-started/installation) installed

+> [!WARNING]
+> The Kurtosis CLI version tested is `0.88.16`.
+Some issues may arise if you are
+> using a different version.
+Please make sure to install the correct version.

 Then, clone this repository and navigate to the root directory of the project: